SciML/HighDimPDE.jl/README.md

 Check out the folder `examples/allen_cahn_nonlocal.jl` to see how it works.

 # Acknowledgements
-Sebastian Becker, who wrote the original script in TensorFlow.
+Sebastian Becker, who wrote the original scripts in Python, TensorFlow and C++, and Arnulf Jentzen for the theoretical developments.